trivago/oauth-sdk-js/README.md

 First of all you need to get a client ID.

-If you don't have one, you need create a request to Hotel Manager team or another responsible team in order to get it.
+If you don't have one, please send a request to Christina.Gkofa@trivago.com

 ## How to start